St. Florian Oktoberfest – Florence, AL – October 4-5, 2014

 Location: 211 2nd Ave NE, Cullman, Alabama 35055 (Events are held at various locations around Cullman)

 The annual three or four day Oktoberfest in the middle of September hosted by the Directorate of Family, Morale, Welfare & Recreation at Redstone Arsenal is open to the public.
 Enter through Gate 10 on Jordan Lane/Patton Road.
 Admission is $12-15 depending on day and includes parking, carnival rides and other entertainment.
 Hours are posted on their website.
-German music will be played by Terry Cavanagh & the Alpine Express.
+Last year: German music was played by Terry Cavanagh & the Alpine Express.

 Location: Redstone Arsenal, Huntsville, AL 35808